May 5 – September 3, 2018

 Open Daily 9am – 5pm

 Roaring, stomping animatronic dinosaurs are back!
 Journey back millions of years to the Triassic, Jurassic, and Cretaceous periods as you visit the Museum’s changing exhibit gallery and throughout the Museum grounds and experience life-like dinosaurs around every turn.
-Experience an almost 13 foot T. rex and nest in the conservation garden accompanied by a lounging Pachyrhinosaurus photo op.
+Experience an almost 13 foot T. rex in the conservation garden accompanied by a lounging Pachyrhinosaurus photo op.
 Indoors uncover a Hadrosaur fossil dig, a robotic Stegosaurus, and other life-like robotic dinosaurs.
 Beware the water spitting Dilophosaurus and baby as you enter the back deck.
 The Virginia Living Museum truly is your Dinosaur Destination May 5- September 3, 2018.

 Cost: included in museum admission – 20 for adults and $15 for children (ages 3-12).
 Ages 2 and under and are free.